 What to Do When Someone Infringes Your Copyrighted Material

 Freelancers should know whether their work falls under copyright protection or not.
 Copyright protection doesn’t apply to intangible thoughts, such as ideas, methods of operation, concepts, etc.

 If your work is protected by copyright, there are certain steps you can take to deter copyright infringement.

 First, you’ll want to establish your ownership rights as soon as possible.
 If you’re creating a piece of work for hire, be sure to specify who has ownership rights to intellectual property in the Independent Contractor Agreement between you and your client.
 You can decide to keep exclusive rights yourself, but give your clients a license to use your material.
+If that piece of work is a digital image, you can use a Digital Image License to give permission for personal or commercial use of the image.
 If you don’t specify anything, U.S. copyright law generally grants exclusive rights to the client for whom the work was created.

 You can also register your copyright with the US Copyright Office.
 This is beneficial because it provides strong evidence of your valid copyright ownership, and also because registration is necessary before you can sue someone for copyright infringement.
 In addition, registering your work makes it easier for people to find you when they want a license to use your copyrighted material.

 However, not everyone will ask permission to use your work.

 The first step in the event of someone infringing your copyright is to notify the infringer of their violation.
 In some cases, the infringer might not realize how they inappropriately used your material so you want to give them the chance to give you credit, compensate you appropriately, or take down the copied material.
 If the infringer fails to respond or satisfy your request, you can send a Cease and Desist Letter that threatens legal action.